BLOCKvIO/web-sdk/README.md

 ## Getting Started

-Before running any of the web api's you need to initialise the BlockV application, You can do so but putting the following code in your opening script tag.
+Before running any of the web API's you need to initialise the BlockV application, You can do so but putting the following code in your opening script tag.